Data investigation

 The compounded alternative when prior auth fails

 Patients who get denied — or who can't face the prior auth process — increasingly pivot to compounded GLP-1 telehealth providers, which sell the same active molecule (semaglutide or tirzepatide) at cash-pay prices below most insurance copays.
-Our GLP-1 pricing index tracks the current market median across 80+ telehealth providers, and our cheapest compounded semaglutide investigation documents the floor-price providers we've verified.
+Our GLP-1 pricing index tracks the current market median across the 360+ GLP-1 telehealth providers we track, and our cheapest compounded semaglutide investigation documents the floor-price providers we've verified.

 For most patients, the actual decision tree looks like this: